arpitbbhayani/articles/blogs/phi-accrual.md

 ![https://user-images.githubusercontent.com/4745789/87230121-18331600-c3cb-11ea-9261-9001ca709ad4.png](https://user-images.githubusercontent.com/4745789/87230121-18331600-c3cb-11ea-9261-9001ca709ad4.png)

 The illustration above mathematically expresses our establishments and shows how we can use `-log10(x)` function applied on probability to get a gradual negative slope.
-We observe how, as the probability of receiving heartbeat increases the value of φ decreases and approaches 0, and when the probability of receiving heartbeat approaches 0, the value of φ tends to infinity.
+We observe how, as the probability of receiving heartbeat increases the value of φ decreases and approaches 0, and when the probability of receiving heartbeat approaches 0, the value of φ tends to infinity ∞.

 The φ value computed using `-log10(x)` also suggests our likeliness of making mistake decreases exponentially as the value of φ increases.
 So if we say a system is down if φ crosses a threshold `X` where `X` is `1`, it implies that our decision will be contradicted in the future by reception of a late heartbeat is about `10%`.
 For `X = 2`, the likelihood of the mistake will be `1%`, for `X = 3` it will be `0.1%`.